 Russet potatoes give that fluffy interior that really works best in this recipe.
 Also, it helps that they are widely available and fairly inexpensive, making them our choice for this recipe.

 What oil is best for frying?

 We like the neutral flavor and high heat point of grapeseed oil.
-Additionally, grapeseed oil doesn’t have that all too familiar oil fry smell and has a very mild flavor so the potatoes and seasonings will shine rather than tasting like oil.
-Additionally, grapeseed oil is fairly durable so it withstands high heat and multiple batches of fries without breaking down.
+Additionally, grapeseed oil doesn't have that all too familiar oil fry smell and has a very mild flavor so the potatoes and seasonings will shine rather than tasting like oil.
+Also, grapeseed oil is fairly durable so it withstands high heat and multiple batches of fries without breaking down.
 Other vegetable oils, like canola, may be a bit less expensive, and the texture of the fries will be about the same for both, but the flavor is better with grapeseed oil in our opinion.
 But you can use your favorite vegetable fry oil here.

 How do you make Homemade Garlic Fries?

 First, you need a fairly deep pot that withstands the heat from cooking these Homemade Garlic Fries.
 The oil will bubble up once the potatoes are added, so you want a pot that is deep enough to prevent a big mess of oil.
 We use our 5 qt dutch oven for this, but any large pot will do.

 Next you want to remove the skin from your russet potatoes and cut them into fairly even fries.
 We cut our russets length-wise into sticks about ¼ inch thick.